austinnash80/project1/README.md

-# README
+# Traveled

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+## Your Digital Travel Bookshelf
+### Store the cities  you have traveled to and the activities you did in those cities

+## Getting Started

+* Sign up and log into your new account
+* Add a city that you have visited
+* Add activities/events that you did in that city

+#### Prerequisites
+Nothing needs to be installed or downloaded to start.

+## Code Details

+#### Built With
-* Ruby version
+* Ruby

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* Rails

-* ...
+* bootstrap

+#### Authors
+Austin Nash - GA student

+#### License
+This project is licensed under the MIT License - see the LicenseMIT.md file for details